Please screenshot this page and send it to info@mim-essay.com

 In this range, the rest of your profile must clearly make up for the GMAT score.

-This is a common range for admitted students at Tepper.
-A GMAT score in this band is considered competitive and meets academic expectations.
+This is a competitive range for applicants targeting Tepper.
+A current GMAT score in this band is close to or above the official class average and meets normal academic expectations.

 At this level, your GMAT:

-• Neither helps nor hurts on its own
+• Neither helps nor hurts significantly on its own

 • Shows that you can handle the academic workload